axch/rules/README.md

 allows patterns to recognize very specific, complex shapes in their data, and extract deeply nested data components.

-Sublists of unknown length may be matched with `segment variables`, which entail search within the matcher to find a matching assignment.
+Sublists of unknown length may be matched with _segment variables_, which entail search within the matcher to find a matching assignment.

-Unlike other pattern matching systems, _variables may appear more than once_ in a pattern.
-This just means that each occurrence of the same variable must contain `equal?` data for a successful match.
+Unlike other pattern matching systems, *variables may appear more than once* in a pattern.
+This just means that each occurrence of the same variable must correspond to `equal?` data for a successful match.

 Reference
 ---------